Surrogacy Terms Intended Parents Should Know

 In this post, we will define and explain some of the common terms you should know and will likely encounter when you read up on surrogacy.
-Hopefully, this will help you gain a thorough understanding of the process and aid you in making a decision.
+Hopefully, these surrogacy terms about Surrogate Mothers and surrogate babies will help you gain a thorough understanding of the process and aid you in making a decision.

 A young woman who donates her eggs, or premature eggs (oocytes) for assisted reproduction through IVF.

 This is a timeline that contains a list of monitoring appointments and their dates before an embryo transfer.
 Usually, an IVF centre creates these cycle schedules.